 What is LPG?

-When using refillable campervan gas bottles, we normally don't have the luxury of choosing what fuel we get.
+When using refillable campervan gas bottles (like a Gaslow bottle), we normally don't have the luxury of choosing what fuel we get.
 Instead we refuel at a filling station with LPG.
 Again, reference the fantastic MyLPG.eu.

 LPG stands for Liquid Petroleum Gas, it contains a mixture of hydrocarbon gases, specifically propane, propylene, butylene, isobutane and n-butane.
 It is often referred to as autogas.